Philosophy

 At Fordham, you will gain a wealth of experience in teaching philosophy.
 Our doctoral students regularly begin teaching introductory philosophy courses in their second or third year, and we provide training through pedagogy seminars and faculty mentorship.

-For more information about Graduate-level Philosophy, please visit our page on the Fordham website.
+For more information about graduate-level Philosophy, please visit our page on the Fordham website.

 Candidates are expected to have at least 24 undergraduate credits in philosophy, preferably a major.
 Non-philosophy majors should have solid training in some other demanding discipline, such as mathematics, science, classical Latin or Greek; an undergraduate GPA of not less than 3.3 for seven semesters is required, with an average of 3.5 in philosophy.
 Completed applications will include each of the following items: